TizianoCitro/sudoku-p2p/README.md

 As you can see, we have just earned one point by placing the correct number.

 ### Leave
 It makes it possible for users to leave a game they have joined already.
+Of course, they cannot leave games if they have not joined at least one game.

 Time is come to leave the game we have played on so far.
 So, let's digit `6` and choose the game we want to leave from the list of games that will be prompt to us.